sofiabukovskaya/SimpleCalculator/README.md

-# SimpleCalculator
+# ➕ ✏️ ➗ SimpleCalculator
-Simple calculator using Java and JavaFX, unfinished
+Simple calculator using Java and JavaFX, finished